 Below is a count of full-time employees (FTE) working in West Virginia in the geographic information system profession (digitizer, technician, analyst, manager, etc.) in which computer mapping is their primary job duty.
-A more detailed survey is required to make it more accurate.
+A more detailed survey is required to validate its accuracy.